soulspine/lobbyn-server/README.md

 # Config fields
 - `RIOT_API_KEY` - Key to acces Riot API, generated [here](https://developer.riotgames.com/)
+- `HTTP_PORT` - Port to run the server on natively
-- `PORT` - Port to run the server on
+- `HTTPS_PORT` - Port to run the server on with stunnel proxy
 - `BODY_READ_TIMEOUT` - Timeout for reading the body of the request, it is needed to avoid

 # Known issues
-- When using `/echo/` with body being multiple backslashes, server returns invalid Content-Length header, low priority, echo is just for testing purposes